Jeevesh8/chat_command_detect/README.md

 2. Try using conversationally pretrained models like [ConveRT](https://aclanthology.org/2020.findings-emnlp.196.pdf) or [DialoGPT](https://paperswithcode.com/paper/a-bi-model-based-rnn-semantic-frame-parsing), some papers reported that they perform better on intent detection tasks.

 3. [Universal Sentence Embeddings](https://www.tensorflow.org/hub/tutorials/semantic_similarity_with_tf_hub_universal_encoder) have been trained with conversations too, and may be useful.

+4. Try solving same task in a harder setting, like that of [compositional generalization](https://arxiv.org/abs/1711.00350) tasks.

+5. Try zero-shot setting using [Prompting Methods](https://arxiv.org/abs/2107.13586).